fygar256/general-assembler-axx/README.md

 RET s
 ```

-If you write this, the C in ADD A,C will be 1, and the C in RET C will be 3.
+In this case, the C in ADD A,C becomes 1, and the C in RET C becomes 3.

 ・Example of a symbol that contains a mixture of symbols, numbers, and letters